Tinuthas/SpringKothin/README.md

-# SpringKothin
+# SpringKotlin
-Spring boot with kothin and mysql
+Spring boot with kotlin and mysql